Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Background

 A translation surface $S$ is called a \emph{Veech surface} if $V(S)$ is a lattice in $SL_{\pm}(2, \mathbb{R})$.
 The torus $T^2=\mathbb{R}^2 / \mathbb{Z}^2$ is an example of a Veech surface whose Veech group is $GL(2, \mathbb{Z})$.
 Veech proved more generally that all translation surfaces obtained from regular polygons are Veech surfaces.
 Veech surfaces satisfy the \emph{Veech dichotomy} (see \cite{Veech}, \cite{Vorobets}) which says that if we consider a direction $\theta$ then one of the following two possibilities holds: either there is a saddle connection in direction $\theta$ and the surface decomposes as a finite union of cylinders each of which is a union of a family of closed geodesics in direction $\theta$, or each trajectory in direction $\theta$ is dense and uniformly distributed.

 We will use the word \emph{shear} to denote an affine automorphism of a surface whose derivative is $\sm 1s01$ for some real number $s$.
-If a translation surface admits a shear, we can decompose it into cylinders of commensurable moduli, so the shear acts as a Dehn twist in each cylinder.
+If a translation surface admits a shear, we can decompose it into cylinders of commensurable moduli, so a power of the shear acts as a Dehn twist in each cylinder.